mmheydari97/tactile-gan/README.md

-# HonoursProject_YanPengGao
+The implementation of Pix2Pix and CycleGAN.

+## File Structure

-Pix2Pix.ipynb and Cyclegan.ipynb are used to start the training of the models
+- Pix2Pix.ipynb and Cyclegan.ipynb are used to train the models

-Test.ipynb writes the test results to /Output
+- Test.ipynb loads a model and applies the test set generating images

-As the components of the model are shared, discriminators and generators are in a seperate folder.
+- Tensorboard_Logger.py contains the necessary functions to write images and losses to a tensorboard to monitor training

-/data contains the images
+- /data contains the training and test images

-/datasets contains the custom pytorch datasets
+- /datasets contains the custom dataset pytorch class needed to read in the iamges

-/models is where the saved model goes
+- /models is where the saved models go

-/Outputs is the output of the images, it currently has results from Pix2Pix with Photo-Sketch
+- /Outputs is where we write images to

 Note that a small random subset of Outputs are shown.
 The folders /data and /models are empty in order to upload to Github with size limits.

+## Code References
+The authors of Pix2Pix and CycleGAN provided the [repository](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+Our implementation was inspired by the general structure.
+The Resnet Generator and ImagePool was implemented directly following their implementation.
+[MTLI Photo-Sketch](https://github.com/mtli/PhotoSketch) was another repository referenced.
+The Photo-Sketch dataset was downloaded from the [project page](http://www.cs.cmu.edu/~mengtial/proj/sketch/).
+The main references from this codebase was creating a custom dataset class and calculating adversarial loss when dealing with multiple real samples.